Gabon talapoin: Social life and reproduction

 Gabon talapoins are highly social creatures and are not known to be territorial.
 They live in mixed male and female groups of 12–20, with a larger proportion of females to males.
 Adult males guide the movements of the group, and safeguard the group by keeping lookouts during the night.
 Gabon talapoins move in subgroups during their daily travels, with pregnant, lactating females and their babies forming one subgroup; juveniles follow mixed male and females in a separate subgroup; and adult males leading and tailing the group.
-During daily resting periods, usually between 11:00 a.m. to 2:00 p.m., adult females and the young stay in the center of the group, enclosed by the adult males.
+During daily resting periods, usually between 11:00 a.m. and 2:00 p.m., adult females and the young stay in the center of the group, enclosed by the adult males.
 Gabon talapoins sleep at night roosts together with other groups, in overhanging vegetation or near water, and are capable of diving and swimming away if alarmed.

 Gabon talapoins fall prey to various carnivores, raptors and snakes due to their tiny size.
 They are capable of 11 types of vocalizations spanning across a wide pitch range.
 The Gabon talapoin have bird-like calls when disturbed and males often exhibit hostility by bobbing of the head, scowls and lashing of the tail tip.
 During foraging, adult females let out a short uh sound to make her location known to the others, and males make a lower pitched version of the same call.
 The young vocalize a coo sound instead.

 Female Gabon talapoins are able to give birth once they reach the age of four.
-Mating season takes place during dry seasons between June to August, and a specific mating call is vocalized by either the male or the female, or both.
+Mating season takes place during dry seasons between June and August, and a specific mating call is vocalized by either the male or the female, or both.
 Social dominance rank of the males can influence their sexual behaviors.
 Females present themselves to the males when they are ready to mate, both sexes engage in grooming and hand contact for a short interval before proceeding with copulation if both parties are interested.
 Harassing calls are known to be vocalized by juveniles towards the copulating pair.
 All females tend to give birth annually during rainy season when copious foods are available, between the months of November and April.
 Outside breeding seasons, males tend to segregate from the females and move higher up into the trees.

 Gabon talapoins display affections towards their young and members of the same troop, but female aggression towards the male is also a key trait of their social structure.
 Mothers take on the role of carrying their young and is known to reject advances by other females to carry their infants.

 Gabon talapoins have been known to live up to 28 years in captivity, but not much is known on their lifespan in the wild.
 Their miniature nature makes them hard to track down, and have made research in their natural habitat a difficult task.
 Their bird-like vocalizations can often mislead research teams that are not familiar with the species as well.